 The content you see on your Facebook News Feed may look slightly different thanks to a new algorithm.
 The revision is an attempt to put more emphasis on transparency and original reporting by boosting content from websites that provide information about their journalists and are the first to break a developing story.

 “When we ask people what kind of news they want to see on Facebook, they continually tell us they want news stories that are credible and informative,” says the company’s vice president of global news partnerships and product manager, Jon Levi.

-“We’re updating the way news stories are ranked in News Feed to prioritize original reporting and stories with transparent authorship.
+“We’re updating the way I rank news stories in News Feed to prioritize original reporting and stories with transparent authorship.
 These signals are based on user research and were built with feedback from news publishers and academic experts.”